orlandoalexander/Computer-Vision-Project-Inovo-Robotics-Internship/README.md

 4. Use the _ROS_ library to interface with Inovo’s modular robotic arm to move the extruder head across the tray of buns with the desired route.

-Check out my [blog post](https://orlandoalexander.wordpress.com/2021/08/29/computer-vision-project-with-inovo-robotics/) to read more about this project to see the robot in action!
+Check out my [blog post](https://orlandoalexander.wordpress.com/2021/08/29/computer-vision-project-with-inovo-robotics/) to read more about this project and to see the robot in action!

 </br>